GabrielFernandez14/fernandez-0914-a5/readme.md

 ### Using the Edit Button
 The Edit Button works similarly to the Add Button, but with a few important changes.
 Primarily, the Edit window will not launch unless the user has selected an item inside the TableView for editing.
 Once the user has selected an item that they wish to edit, they can then press the Edit Item button, and a new window will pop up.
-This window is purposely very similar to the Add Window; however, this window is initialized with the selected item's values inside the TextFields.
+This window is initialized with the selected item's values inside the TextFields.
 The user can then make any desired changes and press the confirm button to close the Edit window and update the selected item's data on the selected location of the TableView.
 Like the Add Window, the user will not be able to proceed if any of the data does not meet the application's data requirements specifications.

 ### Sorting the Table
 If the user wishes to sort the list by value, serial number or name, they must first populate the list, then the user can